FREQUENTLY ASKED QUESTIONS

 1. How can I receive my child support payments?

-You have two options to receive child support, see our Payments page for more information and watch the below video to learn more:
+You have two options to receive child support, see our Receiving Support page for more information and watch the below video to learn more:

 2. I got my payment, but it wasn’t the full amount.
 Why not?